pentagramswheel/libra/README.md

 **addUser (overloaded)**

-This `addUser` method uses the GoogleAPI `link` to add the stats of a user `user`, detecting if they were a sub or not via flag `notSub`, at location `range` within the spreadsheet values `tableVals`, given the original user input `args`.
+This `addUser` method uses the GoogleAPI `link` to add the stats of a user `user`, detecting if they were a sub or not via a flag `notSub`, at location `range` within the spreadsheet values `tableVals`, given the original user input `args`.

 **addUser**